Categories: Projects and equipment; Commerce and business;

 I can jimmyrig something but haven't as of yet.

-Even when it gets fixed, it is too small for me now.
+Even when it gets fixed, I have outgrown it.
 It is a kick-ass

 compressor: 5hp, single phase, 220V, 60 gallon, 11cfm @ 90psi, 100% duty cycle, and it looks